top of page

 LEARN MORE

-With over 35 years of diverse engineering experience, I've journeyed through roles as a blacksmith, tinsmith, welder, and fabricator.
+With over 35 years of diverse engineering experience, I've enjoyed such roles as a blacksmith, tinsmith, welder, and fabricator.
 My projects have spanned from fabricating spiral staircases to constructing bomb-proof window frames in the House of Commons.
 Along this path, I found my home with watchmaking.

-I developed my skills in horology training in Essex for several years, supplementing this education with countless hours in my home workshop, with more esoteric and complex watches.
+I developed my skills in horology training at EFHC in Essex for several years, supplementing this education with countless hours in my home workshop, with more esoteric and complex watches.

 In a previous role, I facilitated groups and providing education in detox and rehab units across London.
 Over time, I evolved into a keyworker, focusing on supporting individuals whose lives had taken unexpected turns.